6 Reasons Why You Should Be E-mail Marketing

 6 REASONS

-WHY YOU SHOULD BE E-MAIL MARKETING
+WHY YOU SHOULD BE E-MAIL MARKETING1.
+Generate/increase customer loyalty:

 As a business, you might want to collect your customers’ e-mails to generate loyalty.
 If you’ve ever registered for a rewards program at Chapters or Starbucks, for example, you will have had to fork over your e-mail, which is a way of telling a company that you’re (at least somewhat) loyal to them.